Skip to content

 10. Closing words

-My please: If you use any of the recycling statistics from this post on the internet, please share the link of this post as a further source.
-Thank you very much for your support!
+My please: If you use any of the recycling stats on the internet, feel free to share the link of this post as a further source.
+Thank you so much for your support!

 Plastics: current recycling statistics for plastics and packaging recycling

-When we talk about waste management and recycling, it is Plastic often the first material that comes to mind.
-Especially Packaging and disposable materials made of plastic often end up as waste in nature and remain there forever because they are not biodegradable.
+When we talk about waste management and recycling, is Plastic often the first material that comes to mind.
+Especially Packaging and disposable materials made of plastic are the ones that often end up as waste in nature and stay there forever because they are not biodegradable.

 Here are some recycling statistics you should know around plastic recycling:

-• Recycling rate: The recycling rate for waste from plastics production and plastics processing was 83% and 73% respectively in 2021.
-29% of plastic waste from private households was recycled.
-For plastic waste from commercial end use, the figure was 38%.₁
+• Recycling rate: The recycling rate for waste from plastics production and plastics processing in 2021 was 83 percent and 73 percent, respectively.
+29 percent of plastic waste from private households was recycled.
+For plastic waste from commercial end use, the figure was 38 percent.₁

-• Exports: Plastic waste that is exported from Germany to certified recycling plants abroad is also considered recycled.
+• Exports: Plastic waste exported from Germany to certified recycling facilities abroad is also considered recycled.
 Around 10 percent of the plastic waste generated in Germany was exported in 2022.₂

-• Worldwide: The global recycling rate for plastic packaging is only 14%.
-Around 40 percent of packaging materials end up in landfills and 14 percent in incineration plants.
-According to the Heinrich Böll Foundation, the remaining 32% remains in the environment.₃
+• Worldwide: The global recycling rate for plastic packaging is only 14 percent.
+Around 40 percent of packaging materials end up in landfills and 14 percent in incinerators.
+The remaining 32 percent remains in the environment, according to the Heinrich Böll Foundation.₃

-Tip: Deeper Statistics on plastic waste can be found in the linked article.
+Tip: Deeper Plastic waste statistics you will learn in the linked article.
 Also about how you can Making life plastic free I have written a separate article for you.

 Paper: Current recycling statistics on the recycling of waste paper